jmcoholich/jmcoholich.github.io/content/post/rl_bag_of_tricks/index.md

 <p>
 <img src=fig_6_drl_that_matters.png width=75%>

-<em>Figure 6 from [Deep Reinforcement Learning that Matters](https://arxiv.org/pdf/1709.06560.pdf), plotting the performance of different RL implementations averaged over 5 random seeds</em>
+<em>Figure 6 from [Deep Reinforcement Learning that Matters](https://arxiv.org/pdf/1709.06560.pdf), plotting the performance of different RL implementations averaged over 5 random seeds.
+These variations can be explained by differences in implementation and different PyTorch/TF versions.</em>
 </p>